arackaf/mongo-graphql-starter/README.md

 Request these relationships right in your GraphQL queries.
 If you do not request anything, then nothing will be fetched from Mongo, as usual.
 If you do request them, then the ast will be parsed, and only the queried fields will fetched, and returned.
 The `dataloader` utility is used to batch the requests for these relationships, so you don't need to worry about select n + 1.

-For relationships that return a collection of items, like the authors above, you can specify the `SORT` and `SORTS` arguments, like normal.
+For relationships that return a collection of items, like `authors` above, you can specify the `SORT` and `SORTS` arguments, like normal.
 For example

 ```javascript
 {